smartclean/smartclean.github.io/docs/data_policies.md

 # Data Policies

-Data Management
+Data Governance
 {: .label .label-green }

-1. All data on our system are subject to our master data policy.
+1. All data on our system are subject to our **master data policy**.
 2. This policy describes and provides values of various attributes that govern storage and access of such data.
 3. For example the following are attributes of data storage:
-   1. Lifecycle
+   1. Storage system
    2. Time to live (or Expiry)
 4. Depending on the category and source (or application) of data, some of these attributes may have different values.